-As of September 30, 2023, we had nineteen different homebuilders within our residential communities.
-As of September 30, 2023, we had 1,575 residential homesites under contract, which are expected to result in revenue of approximately \$135.5 million, plus residuals, at closing of the homesites over the next several years.
-By comparison, as of September 30, 2022, we had 2,376 residential homesites under contract, with an expected revenue of approximately \$186.3 million, plus residuals.
-The change in homesites under contract is due to increased homesite transactions in the first nine months of 2023 and amount of remaining homesites in current phases of the residential communities.
+As of September 30, 2023 March 31, 2024, we had nineteen twenty different homebuilders within our residential communities.
+As of September 30, 2023 March 31, 2024, we had 1,575 1,335 residential homesites under contract, which are expected to result in revenue of approximately \$135.5 million \$119.8 million, plus residuals, at closing of the homesites over the next several years.
+By comparison, as of September 30, 2022 March 31, 2023, we had 2,376 1,915 residential homesites under contract, with an expected revenue of approximately \$186.3 million \$165.0 million, plus residuals.
+The change in homesites under contract is due to increased homesite transactions induring the first nine months of 2023 period and amount of remaining homesites in current phases of the residential communities.
 There were no cancellations of any contracts held by builders in the current period.
 The number of homesites under contract is subject to change based on homesite closings and new sales activity.
 Homesite prices vary significantly by community and often sell in concentrated transactions that may impact quarterly results.
-As of September 30, 2023, in addition to the 1,575 homesites under contract in other residential communities, our unconsolidated Latitude Margaritaville Watersound JV had 632 homes under contract, which together with the 1,575 homesites are expected to result in a sales value of approximately \$465.9 million at closing of the homesites and homes.
+As of September 30, 2023 March 31, 2024, in addition to the 1,575 1,335 homesites under contract in other residential communities, our unconsolidated Latitude Margaritaville Watersound JV had 632 562 homes under contract, which together with the 1,575 1,335 homesites are expected to result in a sales value of approximately \$465.9 million \$423.7 million at closing of the homesites and homes.